OriginalDPMerchant/CS-141-Coursework-2-2025/README.md

 - ✅ **Allowing the user to save Gridlock games to a file**
 - ✅ **Error Handling and Retry Logic**

+## 🏗️ Building

+### 🔧 Prerequisites

+- Follow the instructions for installing ghcup [on the Haskell.org website](https://www.haskell.org/ghcup/).
+Answer A then Y then Y to the three prompts.

+- If you are using VSCode, install the haskell extension after installing ghcup and it will automatically initialise the toolchain once you open a Haskell file in a properlyconfigured project folder.
+If not using VSCode, please install ghc version 9.4.8;
+and stack and cabal recommended versions according to ghcup.

+### 🏃‍♂ Running

+- Navigate to the `code\` directory and execute the command `stack run`

 ## 🛠️ Technologies Used

 - Language: **Haskell**